NHAS/reverse_ssh/README.md

 The easiest way to give back to the RSSH project is by finding bugs, opening feature requests and word-of-mouth advertising it to people you think will find it useful!

-However, if you want to give something back to me, you can do so either throught Kofi (under "Sponsor this Project" on the right hand side).
+However, if you want to give something back to me directly, you can do so either through Kofi or Github Sponsors (under "Sponsor this Project" on the right hand side).
-Or donate to me directly by sending to the either of the following wallets:
+Or donate to me by sending to the either of the following wallets:

 Monero (XMR):
 `8A8TRqsBKpMMabvt5RxMhCFWcuCSZqGV5L849XQndZB4bcbgkenH8KWJUXinYbF6ySGBznLsunrd1WA8YNPiejGp3FFfPND`